 A publisher distributes content via one or more media platforms.
 Online advertising is often the business model of choice to benefit financially from these platforms.
 A publisher reserves a certain amount of space for advertising purposes: the inventory.
-A publisher is free to determine how to organize and structure inventory.
+A publisher is free to determine how to organise and structure inventory.
 Adhese supports the client as a strategic partner during this stage in the implementation process.

-Each and every piece of a publisher’s inventory is a position.
+Each piece of a publisher’s inventory is a position.
 A position is a combination of a location (i.e. a section within a publication) and a format.
 The following diagram is a simplified representation of an inventory’s structure.

 See Positions for a diagram that includes concrete examples of publishers, publications, locations and formats.

 A publisher maintains online publications such as a website, blog, video channel, newsletter, smartphone app, or webshop.
 Adhese is platform-agnostic and able to support all online publications.